Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Autoregressive Noisy Filtration Modeling

 \paragraph{Line Fiedler Filtrations.} In contrast to the family of graph sequences leveraged by node-addition approaches, the filtration framework is not limited to sequences of induced subgraphs.
-We present the \emph{line Fiedler} filtration function, which is one particular choice that, in general, yields a sequence of non-induced subgraphs.
-This function is derived from the second smallest eigenvector (Fiedler vector) of the symmetrically normalized Laplacian of the line graph $\mathrm{L}(G)$.
-In $\mathrm{L}(G)$, nodes represent edges in the original graph $G$, and two nodes are connected if their corresponding edges in $G$ share a common vertex.
-The line Fiedler filtration function captures global structural information and tends to assign similar values to neighboring edges.
+We present the \emph{line Fiedler} filtration function, which is one particular choice that, in general, yields a sequence of subgraphs with non-induced edge sets.
+This filtration function is intended to decompose graphs in a local fashion, assigning similar edge weights to neighboring edges.
+We are motivated by the intuition that it may potentially be beneficial to construct graphs by adding edges that are incident to the same vertex at similar timesteps in the generation process.
+To achieve this goal, we leverage the first non-trivial eigenvectors of graph Laplacians, called \emph{Fiedler vectors}.
+It is known that these eigenvectors represent low-frequency signals on vertices suitable for clustering~\citep{shi1997cuts} and often coloring them in a ``continuous gradient''.
+Since we are interested in coloring the \emph{edges} of a given graph $G$, we transition to its line graph~\citep{harary1960linegraph} $L(G)$.
+Edges in $G$ form vertices in $L(G)$, and they are adjacent in $L(G)$ if they are incident to a shared vertex in $G$.
+The Fiedler vector of $L(G)$ now tends to color its vertices in a continuous gradient, which transfers to a continuous coloring of the edges of $G$.
+We choose the line Fiedler filtration function as such a Laplacian eigenvector of $L(G)$ and refer to Appendix~\ref{appendix:line-fiedler-definition} for a more rigorous definition.
+We visualize the resulting edge weights on a planar graph in Figure~\ref{subfig:filtration_functions_planar}, demonstrating how it varies across edges in a ``continuous gradient''.
 For $0 \leq t \leq T$, we propose to define the filtration schedule $a_t$ as:

-where $f$ is the line Fielder filtration function, and $\gamma: [0, 1] \to [0, 1]$ is a monotonic function governing the rate at which edges are added in the filtration sequence.
+where $f$ is the line Fiedler filtration function, and $\gamma: [0, 1] \to [0, 1]$ is a monotonic function governing the rate at which edges are added in the filtration sequence.
 We choose $\gamma(t) := t$, leading to an approximately linear increase in the number of edges throughout the graph sequence.
 We investigate other choices of $\gamma$ in Appendix~\ref{appendix:additional-ablations}.